 Activate your pass early in the morning – Your pass is activated once you visit your first attraction.
 Whether you start at 8 AM or 4 PM, that counts as your first day.
 To make the most of that first day, I recommend activating your pass early in the morning.

 Visit 3+ attractions per day – The more attractions you visit, the more money you save.
 If you visit 3 attractions per day, you’ll be banking good savings.
-The exception is the 1-day pass.
-If you only plan to visit 3 attractions, you’re better off buying the 3-attraction Chicago Explorer Pass for just $79 instead.
+If you plan to visit only 3 attractions in total, you’re likely better off buying the 3-attraction Chicago Explorer Pass by Go City instead.

-Pay attention to the regular prices – The Go Chicago Card is an unlimited pass, but you still want to get the best value for your money.
+Pay attention to the regular prices – The Chicago All-Inclusive Pass by Go City is an unlimited sightseeing pass, but you still want to get the best value for your money.
 When considering if this pass is right for you, look at the available attractions and their regular admission prices.
 Crunch some quick numbers to make sure you’re saving money by purchasing the pass.
 If you visit a few of the pricier attractions, you should be golden.

-If the Go Chicago Card sounds like your cup of tea, you can buy it online anytime.
+If the Chicago All-Inclusive Pass by Go City sounds like your cup of tea, you can buy it online anytime.
 It’ll be emailed to you right away.
 You can then upload it to the Go City app for easy access on your phone, or print it and go.

-Bottom Line: Is the Go Chicago Card Worth It?
+Bottom Line: Is the Chicago All-Inclusive Pass Worth It?

-The Go Chicago Card is a good buy for travelers who want to spend a few days doing a lot of sightseeing in Chicago.
+The Chicago All-Inclusive Pass by Go City is a good buy for travelers who want to spend a few days sightseeing in Chicago.
 If that sounds like your jam, this pass will help you check out Chicago’s hottest sites at a serious discount.

-If you think you’ll only visit a few sites, be sure to check out the Chicago Explorer Pass before making your decision.
+If you think you’ll only visit a few sites, be sure to check out Go City’s Chicago Explorer Pass before making your decision.